Occupational Therapy Board of Australia - 2024/25 annual summary

 • Occupational Therapy Board of New Zealand.

-These meetings provided the chance to discuss emerging issues and to look for opportunities to enhance collaboration on activities that are being carried out across the respective organisations.
+These meetings provided the chance to discuss emerging issues and identify opportunities to enhance collaboration on activities that are being carried out across the respective organisations.

 Other news